FAQ

 How do I begin services?

 We can start on very short notice by having a fact gathering meeting to gain a clear mutual understanding of expectations.
 This can be done immediately any time of day convenient for our client.
-Once a Plan of Care is developed and a Service Agreement is signed, we can begin.
-This whole process can normally be completed within a few hours of us being contacted.
+There is no cost or obligation related to this meeting.
+Once a Client Service Plan is developed and a Service Agreement is signed, we can begin.
+This whole process can normally be completed within a few hours of us being contacted, if necessary.

 Can I interview caregivers before they are assigned to me?